mathiasesn/llm-mem/README.md

 ## Usage

-You can use the llm-memory command from your terminal.
+You can use the llm-mem command from your terminal.
 The CLI accepts the model ID, data type, and context size as arguments.

 ### Command-Line Arguments